smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 hold on to them with a local constant.
-We then construct a collection of real values of value 1.0 for each subcomponent that satisfies the `has_property` constraint function, then perform the summation of the resulting `real` collection, and divide it by the size of the subcomponent collection.
+We then construct a collection of real values of value 1.0 for each subcomponent that satisfies the `has_property` constraint function, then perform the summation of the resulting `real` (list) collection, and divide it by the size of the subcomponent collection.

 ~~~ {.resolute caption="Subcomponent Weight Coverage Example"}